oakhamcommunitytheatre/oct-constitution/README.md

 <a name="a4s1"/>

-**Section I –** An action is defined as any formal work, activity, or operation planned and/or undertaken by the RCT Executive Team.
+**Section I –** An action is defined as any formal work, activity, or operation planned and/or undertaken by the OCT Executive Team.
 Actions may include, but are not limited to, events (such as pub nights, fundraisers, and/or the end-of-year show), organizational projects, or administrative tasks, and are defined as such at the discretion of the current season's executive team.

 1. Any action defined as such must have an accompanying action proposal, regardless of its approval status (see [Article VII](#a7)).
 2. An action proposal specifically refers to a written plan and/or outline describing an action.

 <a name="a4s2"/>

-**Section II –** Each season (hereby defined as starting in September and ending by July), RCT must put on a production showcasing a series of plays produced by members of the Ryerson Community.
+**Section II –** Each season (hereby defined as starting in September and ending by July), OCT must put on a production showcasing a series of plays produced by members of the Ryerson Community.
 While the plays must be directed by, produced by, and acted by members of the Ryerson Community, they do not necessarily have to be written by them.
 However, when evaluating applications for performances to be showcased in the end-of-year production, new plays written by community members ([defined in Article V, Section I](#a5s1)) will be prioritized.

 <a name="a4s3"/>

-**Section III** – RCT is not limited to the end-of-year production.
-RCT encourages people from within and without RCT&#39;s formal membership to contribute ideas, suggestions, and proposals for new events.
-Some events that RCT have sponsored or held in the past are:
+**Section III** – OCT is not limited to the end-of-year production.
+OCT encourages people from within and without OCT&#39;s formal membership to contribute ideas, suggestions, and proposals for new events.
+Some events that OCT have sponsored or held in the past are:

 1. Scene Studies/Acting Workshops
 2. Fundraisers/Pub Nights